dnsimple/dnsimple-support/content/articles/account-collaborator.md

 ---
-meta: The differences between an Account Collaborator and Multi-User Accounts.
 title: Differences between Account Collaborator and Multi-User Accounts
 excerpt: The differences between an Account Collaborator and Multi-User Accounts.
 categories: